uchicago-ssd-sscs/sbatch_examples/python/openmpi/README.md

 source ~/.bashrc
 ```

+> Using a conda environment is very important!
+> The software required for OpenMPI and RoCE/RDMA will not be present unless you build the conda environment.

 ### **Step 2: Create OpenMPI Environment**

 Create the OpenMPI environment from the provided `environment.yml` in this directory: